 Aerating your yard once or twice a year will help prevent fungal diseases.
 Aerating the lawn can be done by running a core aerator over the lawn in a pattern that covers the area only once.
 However, do not aerate a lawn that has been seeded or sodded within one year of planting.

 Call Boundary Fence for a Fence for your New Beautiful Yard!

 Boundary Fence and Supply in Denver has been in business since 1973, owned and operated by the Unruh family.
 Our customers can depend on quality and integrity of service.
 We will sell and install the best and repair the rest!
 We take pride in our products and customer service.
-Your business and satisfaction are important to us, let our expert, professional sales staff provide you with a free estimate, call today!
+Your business and satisfaction is important to us, let our expert, professional sales staff provide you with a free estimate, call today!